 You’ve heard suicides increase during this time of year and you feel afraid.

-Think of what will help you feel more connected and grateful.
+Think of something to help you feel more connected and grateful.
 Call a friend and invite them out for coffee.

 Take a walk.
 Paint a picture.
 Put on Handel’s Messiah.
 Dance or sing about God’s love.
 Bake a pie.

 There is much to be grateful for.
 I know how difficult it is to face the Holiday’s with feelings of sadness, regret, loss, and loneliness.

 Though its difficult when your family is on the other side of the country or isn’t interested in family times, you can still create new memories and even new traditions.

 Let’s join together and look for opportunities to give thanks in the midst of our pain!

 1. The gift of life.
 Today is a gift.
 Let's be intentional and give thanks for this moment.
 We don't have to worry about tomorrow or even the next moment.
 Let's just give thanks in this moment, even if tears are streaming down our face.

 2. Family & friends.
 Even when you feel unloved, the Lord sees and cares and promises to be with you.

 3. Beauty of Creation.
 Go outside and enjoy the wonder of a starry night; feel the snow kissing your cheeks.
 Enjoy the majesty of a mighty river, a baby’s smile, the resilience of flowers pushing through the snow.